 The Bright building houses Prince of Wales Hospital’s Nelune Comprehensive Cancer Centre (NCCC); UNSW Sydney's Scientia Clinical Research (SCR) project and an expansion of Sydney Children’s Hospitals Network (SCHN).

-The campus will be transformed into a state-of-the-art health, research and education Precinct with high quality co-located clinical services.
+The campus is being transformed into a state-of-the-art health, research and innovation Precinct with high quality co-located clinical services.

-The redevelopment will deliver the first major upgrade of Prince of Wales Hospital in 20 years.
+The redevelopment delivered the first major upgrade of Prince of Wales Hospital in 25 years with the opening of the new Acute Services building in early 2023.